Tuition Increases

 Undergraduate students

 The University of Alberta awards over $40 million in undergraduate scholarships to continuing students each year.
-Applications for the 2024-25 academic year opened on February 1, 2024.
+Applications will open in February 2025.
 Visit the Undergraduate Scholarships web page for more information and to apply.

 Graduate students